-- 1. In the audited financial statements of the company for the years ended March 31,2016, 2015, 2014, 2013, 2012, certain amounts have been written off for which advances have been given to vendors which are considered bad & doubtful hence are appropriately adjusted in the respective years to which they relate. - 2.
-In the audited financial statements of the Company for the years ended March 31,2016, 2015, 2014, 2013, 2012, certain provisions/ liabilities created in earlier years were written back.
+- 1. In the audited financial statements of the Company for the nine months period ended December 31,2016 and for the years ended March 31,2016, 2015, 2014, 2013, 2012, certain amounts have been written off for which advances have been given to vendors which are considered bad & doubtful, hence are appropriately adjusted in the respective years to which they relate. - 2.
+In the audited financial statements of the Company for the nine months period ended December 31,2016 and for the years ended March 31,2016, 2015, 2014, 2013, 2012, certain provisions/ liabilities created in earlier years were written back.
 For the purpose of this statement, the said provisions/ liabilities have been appropriately adjusted in the respective years in which they were originally created. - 3.
-The Payment of Bonus Act, 1965 ('the Act') has been amended vide the Payment of Bonus (Amendment) Act, 2015.
+The Payment of Bonus Act, 1965 ('the Act'') has been amended vide the Payment of Bonus (Amendment) Act, 2015.
 The Act has been amended to take retrospective effect w.e.f.
 April 01, 2014 and accordingly revised bonus (including arrears related to the year ended March 31, 2015) is required to be paid to the eligible employees.
 Hence, the Company has recognized statutory bonus of ₹ 6.83 million relating for the year ended March 31, 2015.
-The same will form part of salaries, allowances and others with a corresponding amount included in Employees Related Liabilities payable as at March 31, 2015. - 4.In the audited financial statements of the Company for the year ended March 31, 2012 to 2016 taxes have been accounted for pertaining to earlier years based on return of income and / or intimations/ orders received from Income-tax authorities.
-For the purpose of these statements, such items have been appropriately adjusted to the respective years to which they relate.

-3 Changes in Accounting Policy: None

-4 Tax Adjustments: The tax rate applicable for the respective periods/years has been used to calculate the deferred tax impact on other material adjustments.
+The same will form part of salaries, allowances and others with a corresponding amount included in Employees Related Liabilities payable as at March 31, 2015. - 4.In the audited financial statements of the Company for the nine months period ended December 31,2016 and for the year ended March 31, 2012 to 2016 taxes have been accounted for pertaining to earlier years based on return of income and / or intimations/ orders received from Income-tax authorities.
+For the purpose of these statements, such items have been appropriately adjusted to the respective years to which they relate. - 3 Changes in Accounting Policy: None - 4 Tax Adjustments: The tax rate applicable for the respective periods/years has been used to calculate the deferred tax impact on other material adjustments.